Found in Translation: Meet the Man Who Gave PM Modi a Voice in Kannada

-Karnataka Assembly Elections 2018: Meet the Man Who Gave PM Narendra Modi a Voice in Kannada
+Karnataka Elections: Meet the Man Who Gave PM Narendra Modi a Voice in Kannada

 This is the story of a BJP legislature, who got a call from his party on May 4 and was asked to live translate PM’s speech from Hindi to Kannada.
 A day before the event, the veteran RSS karyakarta was told to be on stage with Modi during the latter’s massive rally in Shimoga.